yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

      cd /home/APIC-agents
      ./discovery_agent
      ```
+   * To use env_vars file for overriding configuration, create env_vars file with definition of environment variables and run the following command.
+See [Agent variables](/docs/central/connect-api-manager/agent-variables/) for a reference to variable descriptions.

+     ```shell
+     cd /home/APIC-agents
+     ./discovery_agent --envFile ./env_vars
+     ```
    * To verify that the agent is up and running, open another shell command and run:

      ```shell